-Through Certificates Master Trust Agreement and the related "Terms Supplement" for each offering of Pass-Through Certificates.
-For any particular offering, the Pass-Through Certificates Master Trust Agreement and the applicable Terms Supplement together constitute the "Pass-Through Trust Agreement."
+We create Pass-Through Certificates under a Pass-Through Certificates Agreement dated the same date as this Offering Circular.
+We prepare a "Terms Supplement" for each offering of Pass-Through Certificates.
+For any particular offering, the Pass-Through Agreement and the applicable Terms Supplement together constitute the "Pass-Through Agreement."

-The following summary describes various provisions of the Pass-Through Trust Agreement.
+The following summary describes various provisions of the Pass-Through Agreement.
 This summary is not complete.
-You should refer to the Pass-Through Trust Agreement if you would like further information about its provisions.
-You can obtain copies of the Pass-Through Trust Agreement, including any Terms Supplements, from our Investor Inquiry Department.
-Your receipt and acceptance of a Pass-Through Trust Certificate constitutes your unconditional acceptance of all the terms of the Pass-Through Trust Agreement.
+You should refer to the Pass-Through Agreement if you would like further information about its provisions.
+You can obtain copies of the Pass-Through Agreement, including any Terms Supplements, from Investor Inquiry at Freddie Mac.
+Your receipt and acceptance of a Pass-Through Certificate constitutes your unconditional acceptance of all the terms of the Pass-Through Agreement.